Scenic Train Rides in Colorado

-Treat yourself to some real history aboard the Durango & Silverton Narrow Gauge Railroad & Museum scenic train.
-The city of Durango was founded by the Denver & Rio Grande Railway in 1879, and two years later, the railroad arrived in town.
+Treat yourself to some real history aboard the Durango & Silverton Narrow Gauge Railroad & Museum (DSNGRR) scenic train.
+Durango was founded by the Denver & Rio Grande Railway in 1879, and two years later, the railroad arrived in town.
 That same year construction began on the line to Silverton, and in 1882 the tracks were laid, and movement of passengers and freight began.
 Railroad employees of the day recall eerie tales of this famous railroad, Ghost Tracks!

 Another good scenic train choice is the Georgetown Loop Railroad, 45 minutes west of Denver off I-70.
 It connects the towns of Georgetown and Silver Plume, once rollicking mining towns that are two miles apart by way of a narrow and steep canyon.
 The route gains more than 600 feet in elevation along the way and includes four high trestle bridges.
-The spectacular train ride is 1.25 hours long and really provides an authentic step back into living in the mining era.
-The “Loop” train goes all out during the holidays with a wonderous lighted forest and Santaland experience.
+The spectacular train ride in Colorado is 1.25 hours long and really provides an authentic step back into living in the mining era.
+The “Loop” train goes all out during the holidays with a wondrous lighted forest and Santaland experience.

 The Georgetown Railroad operates May through mid-October and most days through early January.
 They have a variety of festive trains and event celebrations throughout their season.